ClouDesire/docusaurus/docs/editorial-versioning.md

 approved by the **Admin** in order to become effective (really published on a marketplace).

 The Vendor can request the Admin to review (and possibly approve) his draft by clicking on a "request review" button.
+Once done, the Admin will receive an **email notification**.

 The platform provides the Admin with a view listing all the "pending drafts".
 By clicking on one of them, a *comparison view* is provided, to emphatize the differences between the previous